rwbl/domoticz-homeautomation-workbook/README.md

 * There might be better solutions for what is shared ... updates or changes will happen as progressing with the learning curve.
 * Source code for the scripts & flows not fully shared in this document or have changed … check the GitHub scripts folder for the latest full source code.
 * Automation scripts developed as dzVents Lua script events … very few in Python (to be replaced).
-* Domoticz Hardware Plugin development in Python.
+* Domoticz Hardware Plugin development in Python (see folder plugins).
 * Some functions make initially use of Node-RED flows … but target is to replace by dzVents events if possible.
 * Functions that have been replaced by another solution are kept in this document as reference – might be of use.
 * Device names or screenshots shared might not be up-to-date as functionality is evolving.